ianmcook/useR-2015/README.md

 # useR-2015
-useR!
+The useR!
 Conference 2015 in Aalborg, Denmark